-- (a) If from any report made under section 271 or 272 it appears to the Union Minister on reasonable grounds that any person has been guilty of any offence in relation to the company under this Law or another applicable law, the Ministry shall refer the matter to the Union Attorney-General or the Public Prosecutor. - (b) If the responsible officer to whom the matter is referred considers that the case is one in which a prosecution ought to be instituted, the responsible officer shall cause proceedings to be instituted, and it shall be the duty of all directors, officers and agents of the company, past and present (other than the accused in the proceedings), to give to the responsible officer all assistance in connection with the prosecution which they are reasonably able to give. - (c) For the purposes of sub-section (b), the expression "agents" in relation to a company shall be deemed to include the bankers and legal advisers of the company and any persons employed by the company as auditors, whether those persons are or are not officers of the company. - (d) Any director or officer of the company convicted as the result of a prosecution initiated under this section shall not without the leave of the Court be a director of or in any way, whether directly or indirectly, be concerned in or take part in the management of a company for a period of five years from the date of such conviction,
+- (a) If from any report made under section 271 or 272 it appears to the Union Minister on reasonable grounds that any person has been guilty of any offence in relation to the company under this Law or another applicable law, the Ministry shall seek the advice of the Union Attorney-General's Office. - (b) If the Union Attorney-General's Office advises that the case is one in which a prosecution ought to be instituted, the Registrar shall cause proceedings to be instituted, and it shall be the duty of all directors, officers and agents of the company, past and present (other than the accused in the proceedings), to give all assistance in connection with the prosecution which they are reasonably able to give. - (c) For the purposes of sub-section (b), the expression "agents" in relation to a company shall be deemed to include the bankers and legal advisers of the company and any persons employed by the company as auditors, whether those persons are or are not officers of the company. - (d) Any director or officer of the company convicted as the result of a prosecution initiated under this section shall not without the leave of the Court be a director of or in any way, whether directly or indirectly, be concerned in or take part in the management of a company for a period of five years from the date of such conviction,